skyzh/mini-lsm/mini-lsm-book/src/week3-06-serializable.md

 When `get` is called, you should add the key to the read set of the transaction.
 In our implementation, we store the hashes of the keys, so as to reduce memory usage and make probing the read set faster, though this might cause false positives when two keys have the same hash.
 You can use `farmhash::hash32` to generate the hash for a key.
 Note that even if `get` returns a key is not found, this key should still be tracked in the read set.

-In `LsmMvccInner::new_txn`, you should create an empty read/write set for the transaction is `serializable=true`.
+In `LsmMvccInner::new_txn`, you should create an empty read/write set for the transaction if `serializable=true`.

 ## Task 2: Track Read Set in Scan